-As a modern automotive service technician, you will need advanced skills to perform service and maintenance on state of the art vehicles.
-Advanced technologies in areas such as computer controlled fuel and ignition systems, computer controlled suspension, anti-lock brakes and microcomputer-controlled heating and air conditioning systems demand the automotive technician possess a solid background in electronic systems and diagnostic procedures.
+As a modern automotive technician, you will need advanced skills to perform service and maintenance on state-of-the-art vehicles.
+Progressive technologies such as computer-controlled fuel and ignition systems, electronic suspension, anti-lock brakes and microcomputer-controlled heating and air conditioning systems demand that you possess a substantial background in electronic systems and diagnostic procedures.

-Onondaga Community College's Automotive Technology degree program allows you to earn an A.O.S. degree while training on the latest computer based diagnostic test instrumentation.
-Fundamental through specialized automotive hybrid courses will develop a solid foundation in this changing field.
-The program has extensive instruction on emissions diagnosis and drivability concerns in laboratory activities.
-Comprehensive instruction in applied mathematics and the sciences will allow you to have the diverse skills necessary for advancement in this exciting field.
+Onondaga's Automotive Technology degree program allows you to earn an A.A.S. degree while training on the latest computer-based diagnostic test instrumentation.
+Basic and specialized automotive courses will help you develop a solid foundation in this fast-paced field.
+There is intense applied instruction on emissions diagnosis and driveability concerns in laboratory activities.
+Comprehensive instruction in mathematics, the sciences and liberal arts allows you to develop the diverse skills necessary for advancement in this exciting field.